-In June 2010, CymaBay entered into two development and license agreements with Janssen Pharmaceuticals, Inc. (Janssen) to further develop and discover undisclosed metabolic disease target agonists for the treatment of T2DM and other disorders and received a one-time nonrefundable technology access fee related to the agreements.
-CymaBay is also eligible to receive up to \$228 million in contingent payments if certain development and commercial events are achieved as well as royalties on worldwide net sales of products.
+In June 2010, we entered into two development and license agreements with Janssen Pharmaceuticals, Inc. (Janssen) to further develop and discover undisclosed metabolic disease target agonists for the treatment of T2DM and other disorders and received a one-time nonrefundable technology access fee related to the agreements.
+We are also eligible to receive up to \$228 million in contingent payments if certain development and commercial events are achieved as well as royalties on worldwide net sales of products.
 No such payments have been made to date.
 Under the terms of the agreements, Janssen has full control and responsibility over the research, development and registration of any products developed and/or discovered from the metabolic disease targets and is required to use diligent efforts to conduct all such activities.
 A joint steering committee with equal representation from each party will oversee the development of products.
-Following June 2012, all decisions of the joint steering committee will be made by Janssen.
-CymaBay has the sole responsibility, for the preparation, filing, prosecution, maintenance of, and defense of the CymaBay patents with respect to, metabolic disease target agonists.
-Under the terms of the agreements, if CymaBay discloses any non-exempt confidential information related to the agreements, such action would constitute a default under the agreements.
-In addition, if CymaBay breaches any of its representations or warranties under the agreements, such action would constitute a default.
-In the event of a default, the agreements do not provide that CymaBay will lose any of its rights to the intellectual property developed under the agreement.
+Following June 2012, all decisions of the joint steering committee are to be made by Janssen.
+We have the sole responsibility for the preparation, filing, prosecution, maintenance of, and defense of our patents with respect to metabolic disease target agonists.
+Under the terms of the agreements, if we disclose any non-exempt confidential information related to the agreements, such action would constitute a default under the agreements.
+In addition, if we breach any of our representations or warranties under the agreements, such action would constitute a default.
+In the event of a default, the agreements do not provide that we will lose any of our rights to the intellectual property developed under the agreement.
+We received a termination notice from Janssen, effectively ending these development and licensing agreements in early April 2015.
+In December 2015, we exercised an option pursuant to the terms of one of the original agreements to continue work to research, develop and commercialize compounds with activity against an undisclosed metabolic disease target.
+Janssen granted us an exclusive, worldwide license (with rights to sublicense) under the Janssen know-how and patents to research, develop, make, have made, import, use, offer for sale and sell such compounds.
+We have full control and responsibility over the research, development and registration of any products developed and/or discovered from the metabolic disease target and are required to use diligent efforts to conduct all such activities.